askmike/gekko/README.md

 **Automated trading**

-Gekko comes with a couple of trading methods that implement a single indicator (DEMA, MACD, RSI and PPO).
+Gekko comes with a couple of trading methods that implement a single indicator.
 The parameters of these indicators are all configurable and changing them changes the outcome drastically.
 Additionally Gekko also provides an easy way to write your own trading methods in javascript.
 Read more about that in the [documentation](https://github.com/askmike/gekko/blob/stable/docs/internals/trading_methods.md).

 ## Market interface

-Gekko has a plugin system that can do certain things whenever something happens or let Gekko communicate through more platforms.
+Gekko has a plugin system that can do certain things whenever something happens or let Gekko communicate through external platforms.
 Check [all currently existing plugins](https://github.com/askmike/gekko/blob/stable/docs/Plugins.md) or [add your own](https://github.com/askmike/gekko/blob/stable/docs/internal/plugins.md).

 ## Supported exchanges